Unponderable/NGU-Minor-Quests/README.md

 Release Notes\
 Version 0.1 - First Draft

-Prerequisites:\
+Prerequisites:
-No active quest (or be willing to abort progress in current quest)\
+1. No active quest (or be willing to abort progress in current quest)
-Have completed the Pretty Pink Princess item set to unlock Pretty Pink Princess quests.\
+2. Have completed the Pretty Pink Princess item set to unlock Pretty Pink Princess quests.
-Adequate Inventory Space on visible inventory page\
+3. Have adequate Inventory Space on the currently visible inventory page
-Adventure Mode idle mode is on\
+4. Adventure Mode idle mode is on
-Filter 500 Boosts, and 1K Boosts, and MacGuffins unless you are confident in your auto-boost/merge to keep your inventory adequately clear.\
+5. Filter 500 Boosts, and 1K Boosts, and MacGuffins unless you are confident in your auto-boost/merge to keep your inventory adequately clear.

+Suggestion:
-Suggestion: Wear Quest Drops and Respawn accessories.
+1. Wear Quest Drops and Respawn accessories.

 Instructions for Questing:
 1. Run the script.